“People do not fucking change!”

 GM: Maxen chuckles.
 “A space ballerina.
 Well, she’s six.
 She has time to dream.”

 “And who knows?
-Maybe she will be an astronaut who also happens to know ballet.
+Maybe she will be an astronaut who also knows ballet.
 She can be anything she wants to be.”

 Celia: He’d told her something similar once.
 That she could have anything she wanted.
 Anything she dreamed about, all he’d had to do was sell his soul to get it.